ChainSafe/gossamer/docs/docs/welcome/package-library.md

 Gossamer is a ***modular blockchain framework***; it was designed with a package structure that makes it possible to reuse Gossamer packages to build and run custom nodes and node services.

-This document provides an overview of the packages that make up the Gossamer framework - more detailed information about each package can be found at [pkg.go.dev/ChainSafe/gossamer](https://pkg.go.dev/github.com/ChainSafe/gossamer).
+This document provides an overview of the packages that make up the Gossamer framework - more detailed information about each package can be found at <a target="_blank" rel="noopener noreferrer" href="https://pkg.go.dev/github.com/ChainSafe/gossamer">pkg.go.dev/ChainSafe/gossamer</a>.

 Gossamer packages can be categorized into **four package types**: